-29.8.2 OsmoBSC in a 3GPP AoIP network setup
+25.8.2 OsmoBSC in a 3GPP AoIP network setup

-Osmux usage in OsmoBSC in managed through the VTY command osmux (on|off|only) under the msc node.
-Once enabled (on or only), OsmoBSC will start appending the vendor specific Osmux Support IE in BSSMAP RESET and BSSMAP RESET and BSSMAP RESET.
-ACK message towards the MSC in order to announce it supports Osmux.
+Osmux usage in OsmoBSC in managed through the VTY command osmux (on | off|only).
+Once enabled (on or only), OsmoBSC will start appending the vendor specific Osmux Support IE in BSSMAP RESET and BSSMAP RESET-ACK message towards the MSC in order to announce it supports Osmux.
 This way, the MSC can decide whether to use Osmux or not based on this information when setting up a call (this time using Osmux CID IE).
-It should be noted that this option should not be enabled unless MSC managing OsmoBSC supports handling this extension IE (like OsmoMSC), a 3rd-party MSC might otherwise refuse the related RESET-ACK messages.
+It should be noted that this option should not be enabled unless MSC managing OsmoBSC supports handling this extension IE (like OsmoMSC), a 3rd-party MSC might otherwise refuse the related RESET/RESET-ACK messages.